 How many days to see Rome with kids?

-I recommend you spend in Rome with kids a minimum of three days and ideally five or more.
+I recommend you spend in Rome with kids a minimum of three days (excluding travel days) and ideally five or more.

 Because of the many things to see and how beautiful and busy Rome is, anything less than three days will leave you stretched, and it can prove overwhelming for the children.